thotran1201/final-project-n423/README.md

 https://in-info-web4.informatics.iupui.edu/~thotran/fashion-police-blog-finalproject/

 For this final project, I created this website called "Fashion Police Blog."
 It's a website that you can read jokes or write-up comments by the hilarious top cops or Fashion Police on celebrities' worst dressed from 2009-2022.
 There is also a "thinking game" page where you can upload 9 photos of celebrities' worst dressed and guess who is the ugliest and who is not the ugliest.
-Test

 To develop the website, I used: